Jekyll Island, GeorgiaCoastal & Beaches

 Where to Stay Nearby

-• Holiday Inn Resort Jekyll Island: A family-friendly option with direct beach access, multiple pools, and a relaxed atmosphere.
-It's a popular choice for those traveling with children, offering comfortable rooms and convenient amenities.
+• Holiday Inn Resort Jekyll Island: A family-friendly option with beachfront access, multiple pools, and a relaxed atmosphere.
+It's a great choice for those traveling with children, offering a good balance of comfort and value.

 Sample 2-Day Itinerary

-To help you maximize your visit, our team has crafted a sample 2-day itinerary for Jekyll Island, blending history, nature, and relaxation.
-This plan assumes you've already arrived and settled into your Jekyll Island lodging.
+To help you make the most of your visit, our team has crafted a sample 2-day itinerary for Jekyll Island, designed to give you a comprehensive experience of its history, nature, and recreation.

-• Lunch (12:00 PM - 1:00 PM): Enjoy lunch at one of the casual eateries within the Historic District, such as the Cafe at the Jekyll Island Club Resort or a picnic at a scenic spot.
+• Lunch (12:00 PM - 1:00 PM): Dining in the Historic District.
+Enjoy lunch at one of the restaurants within the Historic District, such as the Jekyll Island Club Resort's various dining options, or a casual cafe.

-• Afternoon (1:00 PM - 4:00 PM): Head to the Georgia Sea Turtle Center for an educational and heartwarming experience.
+• Afternoon (1:00 PM - 4:00 PM): Georgia Sea Turtle Center.
+Head to the Georgia Sea Turtle Center for an engaging and educational experience.
 Learn about sea turtle rehabilitation and conservation efforts.
-Allow at least 2-3 hours here.

-• Evening (6:00 PM onwards): Enjoy a final dinner on the island, perhaps trying a different restaurant from the previous night, and reflect on your memorable Jekyll Island adventure.
+• Evening: Farewell Dinner.
+Enjoy a final dinner on the island, perhaps trying a different restaurant than the previous night.
+Reflect on your Jekyll Island Georgia adventure.

-This itinerary is flexible and can be adapted to your interests and pace.
-Remember to check hours and make any necessary reservations, especially for tours or popular dining spots, well in advance of your visit.
+This itinerary is flexible and can be adjusted based on your interests and pace.
+Remember to check hours and make reservations where necessary, especially for popular tours or dining establishments.

 Where to stay near Jekyll Island